apnero/jhDataCleaning/README.md

 The data for this script can be downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.

+To run the script:
-Unzip this archive and assign its root directory as the working directory in R.
+- unzip the data archive and assign its root directory as the working directory in R
+- Copy the script into the working directory
+- Run script.